uidaholib/collectionbuilder-sa-spec-exhibits/pages/about.md

 ## About the Collection

 This collection consists of eleven photographs from the [Ernie Day Photographs](http://archiveswest.orbiscascade.org/ark:/80444/xv39776) housed in the [University of Idaho Library Special Collections and Archives](https://www.lib.uidaho.edu/special-collections/).
-These photographs depict Idaho's nature, particularly mountains and lakes within the Sawtooth National Recreation Area.
+These photographs depict just a few of the many mountains and lakes found in Idaho, particularly those found within the Sawtooth National Recreation Area.

 {% include feature/item-figure.html objectid="ernieday009" %}